In This Series:

 I wanted real relationship with my wife but I didn’t believe that I could be transparent with her.
 If I were real, that would be relational suicide.
 I believed the only way to meet my needs and be loved was to hide that ugly part of myself and find my own secret path to having my needs met.
 I thought I needed something that would not require me to risk rejection, something that I could control.
 I wanted something that met my perceived needs without ever having to risk my heart.

-Pornography gives an illusion of intimacy.
+Pornography is addictive because it gives an illusion of intimacy.
 There is no way that a human can have a real relationship with an image on paper, a video clip or a digital image.
 A real person needs a deep connection with another faithfully committed human to fill that longing to be loved — and that longing cannot be primarily fulfilled in a sexual form.

 I carried so much hate and disgust for myself.
 The shame and fear kept me from seeking help.
 Every time I visited a strip club, it increasingly desensitized my heart toward my wife.
 My tastes and expectations became more extreme from exposure to so many unhealthy sex acts.
 Eventually, my sex addiction cost me both my family and my church family.
 The weight of my shame became unbearable, and I wanted to die.
 My story followed the typical progression of addiction to pornography: early exposure, addiction, escalation, desensitization and acting out sexually.